A memoir of exile and rebellion—

 ❧

-He targeted the small farms and selos—knowing most
+He began with the small farms and selos—knowing

 Anyone refusing to give up property, weapons, or